KTH/logspout-oms/README.md

    type set to Bunyan.
 In OMS, such messages will show up as of the "Custom Log" type Bunyan_CL.
 The text will be found in the msg_s property in OMS.

+   The log level will be set to "ERROR" (level_d = 50) for messages printed to stderr from the container, and "INFO" (level_d = 30) for messages printed to stdout.

 2. If it is a JSON object, the message will be forwarded as is, with a "dockerinfo" object with docker meta data added to the structure.
    If the object has a "Type" field, it will be used as the type in the